Deglazing (engine mechanics)

-Details
+Use

 In a gasoline or diesel engine, the pistons ride up and down within the engine maintaining a tight seal via the piston rings.
-Over time, the constant rubbing of the rings against the cylinder wall can polish it to a very smooth finish.
-This creates problems in two ways.
-First, the lubricating oil in the engine will not adhere properly to the smooth surface, and in the absence of an oil film the resulting friction is increased.
-Secondly, while breaking in newly installed piston rings, a minute amount of wear must occur between rings and cylinder wall in order to seat the rings properly, and ensure a gas-tight seal.
+Over time, the constant rubbing of the rings against the cylinder wall can wear the wall to a smooth finish.
+This makes it more difficult for lubricating oil in the engine to adhere properly, which in turn increases friction.
+Additionally, while breaking in newly installed piston rings, a minute amount of wear must occur between rings and cylinder wall in order to seat the rings properly, and ensure a gas-tight seal.
 If the cylinder walls are too smooth, this wear will not occur, with the rings "skating" over the polished surface.

-In order to correct the situation, a mechanic can take the engine apart, and deglaze the cylinders, usually using an abrasive.
-This creates a roughly 45 degree angle crosshatching of tiny grooves in the cylinder wall, and restores the engine's performance.
-Crosshatching that deviates too far from 45 degrees can either cause an unwanted accumulation of oil or be unable to hold on to the oil entirely.
+Deglazing involves use of an abrasive to create approximately 45 degree angle crosshatching of tiny grooves in the cylinder wall.
+Crosshatching that deviates too far from 45 degrees can cause either unwanted accumulation of oil or inadequate oil adhesion.